Meade ETX 90 RA Review

 enjoy setting up all of the scopes and comparing views of planets and the

 In general, the high resolution views through the ETX are quite

 extraordinary.
 Images are very crisp, making the unit a fine lunar and

-telescope and mount delivers steady images.
-The image of Tycho crater at left,
+design of the telescope and mount delivers steady images.
+The image of Tycho

-taken through the ETX, is a good example of the quality of images it
+crater at left, taken through the ETX, is a good example of the quality of